-The examples in the screenshots are based heavily on news in established news portals on the internet.
-A news item consists of a main headline, a title, a short teaser and an image.
+The examples in these screenshots are based heavily on news in established news portals on the internet.
+A news item consists of a main headline, a title, a short teaser, and an image.
 It also shows how many likes and comments the news item has received.
 However, there’s still a problem here:

 Most companies don’t have active and interesting top-down communication.

 A key player here in my view is corporate communications.
-If a corporate communications team or department exists, there is usually a steady stream of news.
-Unfortunately, these news items are often so diluted by dozens of revisions that it would be better to publish the original exciting piece on the website, because the (for the employees) relevant news value has been completely removed.
-However, this is not usually not the fault of corporate communications itself, but rather the coordination process in the organization.
+If a corporate communications team or department exists, there’s usually a steady stream of news.
+Unfortunately, these news items are often so diluted by dozens of revisions that it would be better to publish the original exciting piece on the website because the (for the employees) relevant news value has been completely removed.
+This is usually not the fault of corporate communications itself, but rather the coordination process in the organization.

 Let me illustrate what I expect from good internal corporate communications with an example from communications research that my good friend Gerrit Eicker drew my attention to.
 It deals with a process that he refers to as issue management and describes how the press officer deals with company crises in the public sphere.
 There are different strategies for this.

-Let’s say a company has found its way into the headlines but negatively: there is a suspicion of corruption – and you are the press officer.
+Let’s say a company has found its way into the headlines, but negatively: there is a suspicion of corruption – and you’re the press officer.
 A newspaper publishes an article on the subject and suddenly interest in the case increases.
 You analyze the situation and find that the facts stated in the article are completely false.
 However, while performing your own internal research, you also find out about a case that really does exist, which could be interpreted as bribery according to your own internal guidelines.
-Now the question in issue management is how you are going to deal with this situation.
+Now, the question in issue management is how are you going to deal with this situation?
 Are you going to continue boldly and hold a press conference where you throw all of the information on the table?
 Or do you just concede to what the press already knows and categorically deny everything else?

 Gerrit had already dealt with this topic in detail and took a clear position.
-He advises playing with open cards, enduring the controversy that ensues afterwards and generally being the one who publishes the latest information.
-Then you are never driven by outside forces, but are always the information leader.
-This allows you to create trust, because the press learns that if you know something, you will say it out loud.
+He advises playing with open cards, enduring the controversy that ensues afterward, and generally being the one who publishes the latest information.
+Then you’re never driven by outside forces but are always the information leader.
+This allows you to create trust because the press learns that if you know something, you’ll say it out loud.
 So, if we find out something that the press hasn’t already made known to the public, it’s probably because they haven’t found out about it yet themselves.

 This is how good internal corporate communication works in my view: internal news items are relevant to employees.

 Good internal news is current.
 It really is being published for the first time and can’t be read elsewhere.
-This is why it is so important for corporate communications to hit the “newsstands” fast.
+This is why it’s so important for corporate communications to hit the “newsstands” fast.
 Faster than the office grapevine.

 A federal system of this type guarantees increased activity and thus a greater level of attention.